Hampus220S/stocks/NOTES.md

 - some futures missing longName, try shortName or just save symbol (don't return error) (don't return error on other meta data as well)
 - ESC for leaving chart and going back to list
-- maybe calculate high and low instead of reading regularMarketDayHigh and Low

 ## Duplicate
 - tui_..._window_..._search (only tui_window_t** windows and size_t count is needed)